RafaGago/base_library/readme.md

 6. (time-extras) Additional time functions
 ------------------------------------------

-Additional time functions that make no sense as header-only.
+Additional time functions that make no sense as header-only because they require logic and state.
 Only enabled when the "timestamp_64bit" meson option is true.
+It adds:

+- Conversion from monotonic to calendar time.
+- A CPU specific high performance monotonic clock implementation.

-Depends on: base headers.
+Depends on: base.

 Current status
 ==============